-Since the Macri administration commenced in office in December 2015, several structural reforms have taken place to increase the country's competitiveness.
-Exchange rate and capital controls have been lifted and an ambitious infrastructure plan is being executed to reduce transport and export costs.
-Furthermore, a labour reform has been implemented in Vaca Muerta to increase employee competitiveness.

-As part of these reforms, domestic oil price constraints have been reduced and will be removed on 31 December 2018.
-Gas price deregulation was announced and is going to be implemented in several stages with import parity expected by 2020.
+Since December 2015, several reforms were introduced, including relaxation of exchange rate and capital controls, infrastructure plans aimed at reducing transport and export costs and a labour reform in Vaca Muerta to increase employee competitiveness.
+As part of these reforms, domestic oil price constraints were reduced and expected to be removed from 31 December 2018.
+Gas price deregulation was announced to be implemented in several stages with import parity expected by 2020.